 The photographer as a young man - photography can be a cruel reminder of the passage of time.
-John's first quality medium format camera was a Minolta Autocord in 1964 with its wonderful sliding focus bar along the bottom - great when using the camera one-handed while holding a big flash gun with the other – as he did when photographing the leading pop groups of the 1960s, including the Beatles and the Rolling Stones.
-He replaced that with the Zenza Bronica S2a in 1968, and along with a Nikon F, it stayed with him until he got his first Hasselblad in 1975.
+My first quality medium format camera was a Minolta Autocord in 1964 with its wonderful sliding focus bar along the bottom - great when using the camera one-handed while holding a big flash gun with the other – as I did when photographing the leading pop groups of the 1960s, including the Beatles and the Rolling Stones.
+I replaced that with the Zenza Bronica S2a in 1968, and along with a Nikon F, it stayed with me until he got his first Hasselblad in 1975.

-John has often been asked what his very first camera was – well here it is, an Agfa Isola 1, bought in 1958.
+I used to be regularly asked by students what my very first camera was – well here it is, an Agfa Isola 1, bought in 1958.
 It was really only a glorified 120 film box camera, but was designed to look like a 'real' camera, and that, for a 12-year old, was a good enough reason to buy it.
 New, it cost £4.16s – in those days an amount which involved saving several weeks of pocket money.

 The Victorian Photographs of Dr. Thomas Keith and John Forbes White is still available from John Hannavy Publishing price £20.00 + P&P.